 American cockroaches in particular are often associated with plumbing issues.
 They tend to nest in areas like boiler rooms and travel around by following pipes and water lines.

-Packages, Baggage, and Clothing
+Packages, Bags, and Clothing

 Cockroaches are also able to get inside your home by hitching a ride on the things you bring inside.
 It’s quite common for tiny German cockroaches to infest a home after being accidentally brought inside via deliveries and packages.